ONSdigital/go-ns/validator/README.md

 ]
 ```

-The id field would match the input id from the HTML, and we then define a list of
+The id field would match the input name from the HTML, and we then define a list of
 rules which correspond to a key within the function map in `rules.go`.
 The value
 variable within in rule is an optional field which can be passed into a validation
 function such as the one above for the min_length rule.
 To define your own custom
 rules please see the section further down.

 To use the validator you should create a new validator, passing in an `io.Reader`
 with the contents of your JSON rules.
-For example:
+Ensure that your rules JSON contains the
+rules for all form fields which will be validated in this service, so the FormValidator
+can be re used for all requests.

 ```go
 import "github.com/ONSdigital/go-ns/validator"